The Beginner’s Guide to Using a Bidet

 How to Use a Standalone Bidet

 Standalone bidets are notoriously confusing for tourists because they’re positioned right next to the toilet.
-They look like a hybrid between a sink and a toilet bowl—and if we’re being honest, this might be the most confusing (and inefficient) way to wash your butt.
+They look like a hybrid between a sink and a toilet bowl—and if we’re honest, this might be the most confusing (and inefficient) way to wash your butt.

 You start by straddling the bidet, facing the fixture (you’ll probably need to take your pants off for this).
 Next, align your ass over the nozzle and then turn the knob to release the water.
 Water temperature is key here.
 Think of it like a shower: don’t go all-in until you gauge the water with your hands.